openshift/enhancements/enhancements/dns/plugins.md

 2. Configure or manage external DNS providers.
 3. Provide name query forwarding for other cluster services (i.e. container runtime).
 4. Manage what plugins get loaded (i.e. plugin.cfg).
+5. Specifications for any CoreDNS plugins other than forward.

 ## Proposal

 `Server` defines the schema for a server that runs per instance of CoreDNS.
-A `Server` must have a `Name` that is unique among `Servers`. `Zones` defines one or more subdomains to match for name queries to be forwarded to `Upstreams`.
+The `Name` field is required and specifies a unique name for the `Server`. `Zones` is required and specifies the subdomains the server is authoritative for.

-`ForwardPlugin` provides options for configuring the forward plugin configuration.
+`Server` may contain several CoreDNS plugins in the future.
+This proposal includes `ForwardPlugin` as the first plugin implementation. `ForwardPlugin` provides options for configuring the forward plugin configuration.
 A `Server` listens on port `5353`, which can not be configured at this time.
-If a `Server` is not specified, the cluster-dns-operator will generate the previously depicted ConfigMap.
+If no `Server` is specified, the cluster-dns-operator will generate the ConfigMap referenced in the [Summary](#summary) section.

 ```go
 type Server struct {